 You’re exposed to too many chemicals

-According to recent studies, gut microbiota dysbiosis can be induced by environmental pollutants.
-"Pain in the gut or bowel habits that are unusual are often signs of a damaged microbiome," Dr. Angle says.
-Paying more attention to the health of your gut, she says, "begins with monitoring what we put in and on our bodies, because processed foods, chemical exposure through creams, lotions, and detergents, and medications can often have negative side effects that reduce or change the makeup of microorganisms in the gut."
-Dr. Lipman says junk food, GMOs, conventionally or factory-farmed meats may also impact your inner ecology.
-"Almost no one reaches adulthood with their microbiome in tip-top shape—it picks up a few dents and dings along the way," he says.
-Research is still emerging on exactly how these factors impact your microbiome, but eating a diet of whole foods—including pastured, free-range, and wild caught meats meats, eggs, and fish and organic produce whenever possible—and taking a probiotic may benefit it.
-If you need some motivation to improve your gut health, here's how a healthy gut microbiome could add years to your life.
+According to 2017 research in Environmental Pollution, gut microbiota dysbiosis can be induced by environmental pollutants.
+“Pain in the gut or bowel habits that are unusual are often signs of a damaged microbiome,” Dr. Angle says.
+Paying more attention to the health of your gut, she says, “begins with monitoring what we put in and on our bodies, because processed foods, chemical exposure through creams, lotions, and detergents, and medications can often have negative side effects that reduce or change the makeup of microorganisms in the gut.”
+Dr. Lipman says junk food or conventionally or factory-farmed meats may also impact your inner ecology.
+“Almost no one reaches adulthood with their microbiome in tip-top shape—it picks up a few dents and dings along the way,” he says.
+Research is still emerging on exactly how these factors impact your microbiome, but eating a diet of whole foods—including pastured, free-range, and wild caught meats, eggs, and fish and organic produce whenever possible—and taking a probiotic may benefit it.
+(If you need some motivation to improve your gut health, here’s how a healthy gut microbiome could add years to your life.)

 You have a weak immune system

 A good portion of the immune system is in the gut, and cells in the gut lining produce important antibodies.
 In addition, bacteria in the gut produce three key B vitamins—biotin, folate, and vitamin B12.
-In addition, the condition of the gut affects nutrient absorption, which in turn affects the immune system and overall health—so if you're frequently sick, your gut might be to blame.
-"When your gut is balanced with good bacteria, it works properly to defend your body from infections, colds, and illness," Dr. Lipman says.
-"If there is an imbalance, the body loses its ability to cope and ward off bad bugs, which leads to frequent sickness."
-If you feel "off," Dr. Lipman says, a first step may be to restore and balance your microbiome.
-Research shows if the good bugs in your digestive system aren't fed the proper nutrients, they may fail to thrive and protect against disease.
-"Certain bacterial species secrete powerful antioxidants known to help strengthen the immune system," Dr. Angle says.
-"If we have an imbalanced or reduced number of microorganisms, the antioxidants are no longer produced, making us more susceptible to illness."
-Did you know that the number of nitrite-eating bacteria in your mouth can predict whether you are a migraine sufferer?
-Learn more surprising things your microbiome reveals about you.
+In addition, the condition of the gut affects nutrient absorption, which in turn affects the immune system and overall health—so if you’re frequently sick, your gut might be to blame.
+“When your gut is balanced with good bacteria, it works properly to defend your body from infections, colds, and illness,” Dr. Lipman says.
+“If there is an imbalance, the body loses its ability to cope and ward off bad bugs, which leads to frequent sickness.”
+If you feel “off,” Dr. Lipman says, a first step may be to restore and balance your microbiome.
+If the good bugs in your digestive system aren’t fed the proper nutrients, they may fail to thrive and protect against disease.
+“Certain bacterial species secrete powerful antioxidants known to help strengthen the immune system,” Dr. Angle says.
+“If we have an imbalanced or reduced number of microorganisms, the antioxidants are no longer produced, making us more susceptible to illness.”

 Your sleep patterns need correcting